Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Data and Method

-This selection yields 158,840 galaxies in real space, corrected for RSD according to the method of \citet{Shi2016}, compared to 158,051 galaxies in the original redshift space.
-The $0.5\%$ discrepancy in galaxy counts arises from individual objects shifting across the survey boundaries during the RSD correction process.
+where $z_{\mathrm{obs}}$ denotes the observed redshift of the group, defined as the luminosity-weighted average redshift of its member galaxies.
+Subsequently, the small-scale FoG effect is statistically mitigated by compressing satellite galaxies along the line of sight toward the group center, assuming a Navarro-Frenk-White (NFW) profile associated with the host halo mass.

+Comprehensive mock catalogue tests presented in \citet{Shi2016} suggest that this reconstruction pipeline is able to recover the large-scale real-space clustering with relatively small residual systematic uncertainties.
+In particular, over scales of $0.2 \, h^{-1}\mathrm{Mpc} \le r \le 20 \, h^{-1}\mathrm{Mpc}$, the average systematic deviation in the reconstructed two-point correlation function (2PCF) remains below approximately $5\%$, while the quadrupole component is substantially suppressed relative to the original redshift-space sample.
+These tests indicate that the reconstructed catalogue provides a useful approximation to the underlying real-space distribution of galaxies and groups on the scales relevant to the present analysis, thereby offering a useful comparative framework for assessing how void statistics respond to RSD mitigation and reconstruction-related systematics.

 This NGC region and redshift interval are identical to those used to reconstruct the initial conditions of the ELUCID constrained simulation \citep{WangHuiyuan2016}, which utilizes galaxy groups identified via the \citet{Yang2007} algorithm.
 For our comparative analysis, we adopt a subhalo mass threshold of $10^{11.8} \msun$ to match the number density of the observational sample, ensuring a robust statistical benchmark for void identification.